 Unicorn Thinks He’s Pretty Great by Bob Shea

 This is the funniest picture book; it’s absolutely hysterical!
 Goat is very irritated when Unicorn moves to town and makes Goat look bad.
 Goat made his own marshmallow squares but that doesn’t compare with how Unicorn can make it rain cupcakes.
 But when Unicorn prances by, he’s amazed by Goat’s talents.
 Before you know it, the two become best friends.

 Don’t Let the Pigeon Stay Up Late by Mo Willems

-The cows want change — electric blankets and that sort of thing.
+The cows want changes — electric blankets and that sort of thing.
 So they leave Farmer Brown notes with their demands . . .
 The picture book story is not only very creative but super funny as well.

 Chickens to the Rescue by John Himmelman

 Good thing for this farming family that their chickens will help with EVERYTHING!
 Except on Sunday.
 A delightful adventure that reminds kids of the days of the week, too, with super funny images.

 I Am Invited to a Party (Elephant and Piggie) by Mo Willems

 We think all the Elephant and Piggie books are hilarious, but this one is the funniest picture books of the series.
 Piggie has never been to a party before, so she relies on Elephant’s help.
 Which is the silliest help you can imagine.